2024 AGM Resolutions

 You should find an AGM 101 session available to new delegates in the pre sessions at the national this year

-Based on these clarifications, and knowing that "very unlikely that a late resolution will make it to the floor of the AGM" and that "Normally, before the AGM is adjourned, a motion is passed to refer all unaddressed business of the AGM to the Board of Directors."
-I decided to resubmit several last year's resolutions that I believe are important and also add another one, all of which are listed below
+Based on the clarifications received from RSC and seniour union members, in particular, knowing that "very unlikely that a late resolution will make it to the floor of the AGM" and that "Normally, before the AGM is adjourned, a motion is passed to refer all unaddressed business of the AGM to the Board of Directors" I have decided to submit a few more resolutions, which I was not able to submit before the deadline, and also resubmit several last year's resolutions, which, I believe, remain important and needs to be discussed.

 Last year's resolutions - resubmitted